LGBTQ+ event at Idaho Botanical Garden draws protest and support

 In response to the protest, there are other organizations that are stepping up to protest the protest.
 Kimra Luna, Co-founder of Idaho Abortion Rights said that the Idaho Liberty Dogs have done this at numerous events over the past few years.

-"Our plan of action is to do whatever we can to keep those groups that want to cause disruption away from the event," said Luna.
+"Our plan of action is to do whatever we can to keep those groups that want to cause disruption away from the event," Luna said.
 "We will be festive, other groups are joining us, and we'll have lights and wings, and we will be a wall to protect people from seeing the hateful protestors."

 Luna plans on bringing coffee, hot chocolate and hot cider for people and said it will be about love and togetherness to show the LGBTQ+ community that they have true support in the Treasure Valley.

-"I recognize that reproductive and abortion rights affect all groups," said Luna, "and being an activist isn't about just standing up for one thing, it's standing up for all marginalized people."
+"I recognize that reproductive and abortion rights affect all groups," Luna said.
+"Being an activist isn't about just standing up for one thing, it's standing up for all marginalized people."

-Luna also said that they invite people to come down and stand with them.
+Luna added that they want to invite people to come down and stand with them.

 The Idaho Botanical Garden Executive Director, Erin Anderson, told KTVB that the Garden is committed to making space for diverse voices and cultivating a culture that welcomes all people of the Treasure Valley.